mjarkk/wotnlclans/README.md

-  "extraClans": [], // A list of extra clans that might not be autodetected "wargamingKey": "7e5ce7007256737daa79dbec35f4f072", // Your wargaming key "discordAuthToken": "", // Optional discord token for discord bot "webserverLocation": "localhost:8282", // Where should the webserver be ran "webAnalytics": "", // Spyware scripts :)
+  "extraClans": [], // A list of extra clans that might not be autodetected "wargamingKey": "7e5ce7007256737daa79dbec35f4f072", // Your wargaming key "discordAuthToken": "", // Optional discord token for discord bot "discordAuthUrl": "", // If discord auth token is provided this is the auth url used to authenticated "webserverLocation": "localhost:8282", // Where should the webserver be ran "webAnalytics": "", // Spyware scripts :)
   "title": "Wot NL/BE clans", // Site title